 Bruxism, or teeth grinding and clenching, can exert excessive pressure on dentures, especially during sleep.
 Over time, bruxism can cause wear and damage to denture surfaces, clasps, or supporting structures.
 Individuals with bruxism may benefit from wearing a nightguard to protect their dentures and reduce the risk of damage.

 It's best to avoid wearing damaged dentures until a dental professional has properly repaired them.
-Wearing damaged dentures can cause discomfort, irritation, and further damage your oral tissues.
-Contact your dentist for temporary solutions or recommendations while your dentures are being repaired.
+Wearing damaged dentures can cause discomfort, irritation, and further damage to your oral tissues.
+Contact our dentist for temporary solutions or recommendations while your dentures are being repaired.

 To prevent future damage to your dentures, handle them with care, avoid biting down on hard or sticky foods, and practice proper denture care and maintenance.
-Attend regular dental check-ups for denture adjustments and monitoring of oral health.
+Attend regular dental checkups for denture adjustments and monitoring your oral health.

 It's not recommended to repair dentures at home using DIY repair kits, as these may contain harmful chemicals and adhesives that can further damage your dentures.
 Professional denture repair by a dental professional ensures proper alignment, fit, and functionality.